GRITR Omni Holster Review: IWB & OWB Carry for P365XL

-The GRITR Omni IWB/OWB Ambidextrous Holster for the Sig Sauer P365XL (and P365X) is designed to offer versatility, adaptability, and exceptional value.
-This modular holster can seamlessly switch between inside-the-waistband (IWB) and outside-the-waistband (OWB) carry, making it a standout option in today’s crowded holster market.
-In this review, I’ll share my hands-on experience to see whether it truly delivers on its promises.
+The GRITR Omni IWB/OWB Ambidextrous Holster for the Sig Sauer P365XL and P365X is designed to offer versatility, adaptability, and solid value in a modular concealed carry holster.
+This Kydex holster can be configured for both inside-the-waistband (IWB) and outside-the-waistband (OWB) carry, making it a practical option for shooters who want one holster that can handle multiple roles.

 Sig P365X in the GRITR Omni IWB/OWB Holster.